Prince Caspian: Plot summary

 Trumpkin and the Pevensies make their way to Caspian.
 The trek proves difficult, but Aslan appears to Lucy and instructs her to guide the others behind him.
-Aslan sends Peter, Edmund, and Trumpkin ahead to Aslan's How to deal with treachery brewing there, and follows with Susan and Lucy.
+Aslan sends Peter, Edmund, and Trumpkin ahead to deal with treachery brewing there, and follows with Susan and Lucy.

 Peter, Edmund, and Trumpkin arrive and drive out or kill the creatures threatening Caspian.
 Peter challenges Miraz to single combat: the army of the victor in this duel would be considered the victor in the war.
 Miraz accepts the challenge, goaded by lords Glozelle and Sopespian.
 Miraz loses the combat, but Glozelle and Sopespian declare that the Narnians have cheated.
 The lords command the Telmarine army to attack, and in the commotion that follows, Glozelle stabs Miraz in the back.
-Aslan, accompanied by Lucy and Susan, summons the gods Bacchus and Silenus, and with their help brings the woods to life.
+Aslan, accompanied by Susan and Lucy, summons the gods Bacchus and Silenus, and with their help brings the woods to life.
 The gods and awakened trees turn the tide of battle and send the Telmarines fleeing.
 Discovering themselves trapped at the Great River, where their bridge has been destroyed by Bacchus, the Telmarines surrender.

 Aslan gives the Telmarines a choice of staying in Narnia under Caspian or returning to Earth, their original home.
 After one volunteer disappears through the magic door created by Aslan, the Pevensies go through to reassure the other Telmarines, though Peter and Susan reveal to Edmund and Lucy that they are too old to return to Narnia.
 The Pevensies find themselves back at the railway station.